BabylonJS/Documentation/content/How_To/mesh/Parenting.md

 Making mesh P a parent of mesh C, the child mesh, changes the frame of reference for mesh C to the local axes of mesh P. Re-positioning, rotating or scaling mesh P will apply the same transformations to mesh C. Positioning, rotation and scaling of mesh C will depend on the position and orientation of the local axes of C relative to those of P.

+Please note that none uniform scaling e.g. the scale values on every axes are not the same is not supported on parent nodes.
+Indeed, the decomposition of such Matrix would result in supporting shear at the transform level which has not been added for performance concerns.

 To parent mesh C to mesh P you use any of these three methods

 ```javascript